elterminad0r/cipher_tools/README.md

 # cipher\_tools
 A collection of programs to aid in cipher-cracking/cryptanalysis.
 If you use this and you're not a GW appreciator you're a disappointment and need to re-evaluate your life (beware as `eval` is unsafe).
+Please note:

+“In submitting an entry solo entrants vouch that it is solely their own work and teams warrant that it is solely their own collective work.”

 Currently features, among other things:

  - Pretty fully fledged textual interface, with exception handling and a functional model for commands/functions